 As with everything in life though, there is a small but important nuance: Belgian tax authorities understand that you need to spend money to make your business grow.

 They believe it should thus be the profit generated by your activity that should be taxed, not your mere revenue.
 In other words, it means that you will eventually be taxed on what you earn minus the expenses that you take on for your business.

 It does also mean that the higher your costs, the lower your net income and the lower the amount of taxes that you will be paying.

 If spending money makes you feel good, spending it wisely makes you feel even better – because, at the end, not every spending can be considered as a professional expense…

 Professional expenses should meet these four criteria.
 For a given expense, should you answer “yes” to the 4 following questions, you can surely deduct it from your taxes:

 There are business expenses that are easily recognizable, like the purchase of your gown when you are a lawyer, or safety shoes when you are working in construction.

-Another straightforward example are your social contributions.
+Another straightforward example is your social contributions.
 You would not need to pay them if you were not self-employed: they are professional costs as well, all 100% deductible.